unyt-org/uix/docs/manual/10 Functions and Contexts.md

  1) Variables that are accessed with `use()` are readonly - they cannot be reassigned.
 The values are immutable per default.
 This restriction does not apply to pointer values: if you need mutable values, use pointers.
  2) All values accessed with `use()` must be DATEX-compatible
  3) `use()` declarations for a context without a loaded DATEX runtime (this is the case when using `renderBackend`) must be called with the `"no-datex"` flag: `use("no-datex", ...)`.<br>
-  With this flag flag, more restrictions apply to `use()` declarations:
+  With this flag, additional restrictions apply to `use()` declarations:
     * Pointer values are also immutable
-    * With a few exceptions, only JSON values are supported as dependency values and as arguments/return values of functions that were injected as dependencies.
+    * Only JSON-compatible values and functions are supported as dependency values and as arguments/return values of functions that were injected as dependencies.

 Furthermore, keep in mind:
  * `use` declarations must always be added at the beginning of a function body.
  * Multiple `use` statements in one function are not allowed.
- * Functions injected with `use()` are expected to always return a `Promise`` and must be awaited to get the result.
+ * Functions injected with `use()` are expected to always return a `Promise` and must be awaited to get the result.

 In single-line arrow functions, `use` statements can be combined with an `&&` operator or separated with commas: